ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Reusability and Modularity

-- When multiple extension methods share code, extract the reusable code into a separate method and refactor your methods to use it.
+- When multiple extension methods contain repeating code, extract the reusable code into a separate method and refactor your methods to use it.

 - :heavy_check_mark: **Do**
   - If all of your methods are part of the same .cs file, place the new method within that same .cs file and mark it as a `private` method.